Swati Lathia

 • Security: By adding an additional degree of security to transactions, biometric authentication lowers the possibility of fraud and identity theft.

-• Convenience: Without the need for paper paperwork or actual bank cards, users can access basic financial services using their Aadhaar number and biometric authentication.
+• Convenience: Without the need for paper work or actual bank cards, users can access basic financial services using their Aadhaar number and biometric authentication.

 • Cost-Effectiveness: AEPS transactions are generally less expensive for users than traditional banking channels because they have reduced costs.